 - What was the last project you worked on and what were your responsibilities?

 - What project are you most proud of and what skills did you gain from it?

-IT Manager Interview Questions to Assess Management Qualities
+Interview Questions to Assess Management Skills

 By asking managerial questions you’ll identify whether the candidate has the right background and skillset to lead a team.
 You want to find out what their leadership style looks like and whether they’ll be able to motivate and inspire their coworkers.
 Some questions you could ask include:

 - What’s your experience leading groups and delegating tasks?

 - What were your responsibilities in previous management positions?